 Reigning as the World's Best Airport Hotel in the Skytrax Airport Awards, Crowne Plaza Changi Airport is an award-winning 575room hotel managed by the InterContinental Hotels Group, located at Terminal 3 of Singapore Changi Airport.
 Comprising two interconnected buildings - a 332-room main building and a 243-room extension, the hotel offers seamless access to the passenger terminals and Jewel Changi Airport retail and entertainment complex via a pedestrian bridge.

 Crowne Plaza Changi Airport is part of OUE REIT's portfolio.

-- 01 An unrivalled airport hotel experience with direct connection to Changi Airport - 02 New guestroom with pool access designated for families and long-stay guests - 03 Inspiring new function and meeting space catering to growing MICE demand
+- 02 New guestroom with pool access designated for families and long-stay guests - 03 Inspiring new function and meeting space catering to growing MICE demand